albertattard/java-boot-camp/03 - Collections.md

 Array of int: [10, 2, 3, 4, 5]
 ```

-Java arrays are always mutable and there is nothing preventing that.
+**Java arrays are always mutable and there is nothing preventing that**.

 [Item 28: Prefer lists to arrays](https://learning.oreilly.com/library/view/effective-java-3rd/9780134686097/ch5.xhtml#lev28)

 ### Defensive Copying

+**⚠️ THE FOLLOWING EXAMPLE MAKES USE OF OBJECTS WHICH IS COVERED LATER ON.**

 1. A data class contains an array of it